LPR Updates

 You can log into the parking portal starting May 1, 2025 to update your vehicle information, add or remove a license plate, and manage your account details.

 Virtual Permits can be transferred from vehicle to vehicle by updating the license plate information in AIMS.
-Current limitations allow one license plate per permit.
 If you use an alternate vehicle, ensure that its license plate is registered before parking on campus.

 No, virtual permits are assigned to an individual and cannot be shared.
 Unauthorized sharing may result in citations and revocation of parking privileges.